VizTech: Converging Pedagogies + Practices

 Luc Wilson '11 M.Arch, Adjunct Assistant Professor and Associate Principal, Kohn Pedersen Fox

-GSAPP’s VS and Tech program is in an opportune place to radically influence the emerging field of urban technologies as the built environment is more intertwined now with technology than ever before.
-As we reflect on the impressive work of this program, we invite students, faculty, and alumni in a conversation on the evolution of GSAPP’s VS and Tech program in an exciting historical moment.
+As we reflect on these years and think about the future of this work at the GSAPP, we invite students, faculty, and alumni in a conversation on the evolution of GSAPP’s VS and Tech program in this exciting moment in its evolution.

 Organized by Columbia GSAPP.